Christ Came to Save Sinners:

 As a result of Adam’s sin, man is born spiritually dead and naturally sinful.
 Spiritual death separates man from a right relationship with God (John 3:1–8).
 The sin nature influences man to sin (Galatians 5:19–21a).

-All sins are ultimately committed against God (Psalm 51:4).
-As a result, sin has a penalty (Isaiah 66:24).
-If you have not been saved from the penalty for sin, then you cannot have a right relationship with God, and you are an unsaved person (unbeliever).
+Because all sins are ultimately committed against God (Psalm 51:4) and God is a righteous Judge (Psalm 7:11), He will punish unsaved people with the penalty for sin (Isaiah 66:24).
+If you have not been saved from the penalty for sin, then you do not have a right relationship with God, and you are an unsaved person (unbeliever).

 What is the penalty for sin?